TOP REASONS I STARTED A BLOG AND WHY I’M EXCITED ABOUT THE FUTURE OF BLOGGING.

 Me: I write things like [types of content] for [employer].

 I don’t think most people know what content writing is, but I also think the blank face is because they’re wondering why I sound confused about what I do.
 (Psst, I AM confused about what I do.
-I USED to write, but now I feel like I’m more of a glorified data entry person.)
+I USED to write, but now, not so much.)

 And even though I’m (technically) a writer by profession, I’ve never really considered myself to be a writer… oddly enough.

-Nevertheless, I understand (for the most part) how to construct / simplify a sentence and the rules of grammar.
+Nevertheless, I understand (for the most part) how to put a sentence together and the rules of grammar.
 Plus how to choose the right words for the right purpose.
 I’ve also been trained a little in writing content for marketing and email purposes.
 (Please don’t judge if I write something silly!)

 I’ve determined something about myself since writing a few content pieces for my blog: I AM a writer!